 During exhibitions, Caroline Fisher Projects hosts a monthly Clay Conversation, exploring how ceramics are made, used and understood.

-Clay Conversations will take place on the first Friday of the month during exhibitions, all are welcome, admission free.
+Clay Conversations usually take place in Norwich on the first Friday of the month during exhibitions, all are welcome, admission free.

 Clay Conversation in Venice

 Booking now open via Eventbrite: https://www.eventbrite.co.uk/e/clay-conversation-venice-tickets-65914294429

 A walking tour of ceramic locations in Venice led by Caroline Fisher.

 Did you know that Venice was historically a thriving centre of ceramic production?
 That archaeologists have found kilns under the Campo Santa Margherita?
 And that there are still many contemporary ceramicists working in the city?

 This ‘walk and talk’ will start at the Ateneo Veneto and explore the installation ‘Psalm’ by Edmund de Waal, moving on to visit two contemporary ceramicists who work in the city.